Hellenistic period: Background

-Philip II was a strong and expansionist king who took every opportunity to expand Macedonian territory.
+Philip II pursued expansion wherever opportunity allowed.
 In 352 BC he annexed Thessaly and Magnesia.
-In 338 BC, Philip defeated a combined Theban and Athenian army at the Battle of Chaeronea after a decade of desultory conflict.
-In the aftermath, Philip formed the League of Corinth, effectively bringing the majority of Greece under his direct sway.
-He was elected Hegemon of the league, and a campaign against the Achaemenid Empire of Persia was planned.
-However in 336 BC, while this campaign was in its early stages, he was assassinated.
+In 338 BC he defeated a combined Theban and Athenian army at the Battle of Chaeronea after a decade of intermittent conflict.
+In the aftermath Philip formed the League of Corinth, bringing most of Greece under his leadership.
+He was elected Hegemon of the League, and a campaign against the Achaemenid Empire was planned.
+In 336 BC, while preparations were under way, he was assassinated.